georgebaskervil/geor.me/src/content/posts/why-surveillance-captialism-is-bad.md

 ---
-title: Why Surveillance Captialism is Bad
+title: Why Surveillance Capitalism is Bad
 description: Why trading away our privacy was the worst deal we ever made...
 publishedAt: 2024-03-31
 ---